swissup/swissup.github.io/m2/extensions/delete-orders/index.md

 {% include gallery.html images=site.data.gallery.m2.delete-orders.index class="scroll phone-up-1 tablet-up-3 photoswipe" %}

+> Also You may remove all records which have been built with specific order at the same time with removing order(s), that is delete all the Invoices, Shipments and Creditmemos which belong to some order(s).
+- `Sales->Orders->Actions->Delete with (Invoices, Shipments, Creditmemos)` - remove all records with selected order(s).
+{% include gallery.html images=site.data.gallery.m2.delete-orders.backend class="scroll phone-up-1 tablet-up-3 photoswipe" %}

 ### Features

--  Safe solution for removing Orders, Invoices, Shipments, Credit Memos;
+-  Safe solution for removing Orders, Invoices, Shipments, Credit Memos:
+    - `Delete Order(s) with their built records: Invoice(s), Shipment(s) and Creditmemo(s)`;
 -  Mass delete Orders;
 -  Mass delete Invoices;
 -  Mass delete Shipments;